 A. A community or business association may request by letter to the City Manager a sign or signs be manufactured and installed to identify a specific area.
 This letter should include the number and type of signs requested as well as the recommended sign locations or other incidental information.

-B. The association requesting said sign will be responsible for 1/2 the cost of manufacturing the sign.
-The City will be responsible for the remaining 1/2 of the cost and will approve any design changes, purchase requisition, manufacturing mode, etc., associated with sign manufacture.
+B. The association requesting said sign shall be responsible for one-half (1/2) the cost of manufacturing the sign.
+The City shall be responsible for the remaining one-half (1/2) of the cost and shall approve any design changes, purchase requisition, manufacturing mode, etc., associated with sign manufacture.
 The letter of request should also acknowledge the cost sharing provision.

+III.
 Installation

-A. The Council will approve all locations for entrance or village signs.
+A. The Council shall approve all locations for entrance or village signs.

-B. City crews will be responsible for the installation and maintenance of signs.
+B. The City shall be responsible for the installation and maintenance of signs.

-C. The City Traffic Engineer will be responsible for acquiring sign installation permits from County or State agencies when necessary.
+C. The City Traffic Engineer shall be responsible for acquiring sign installation permits from County or State agencies when necessary.

 [Attachment]